Attentional Prototype Inference for Few-Shot Segmentation: Experiments

 \subsubsection{Performance on PASCAL-${5}^{i}$}

-In Table~\ref{tab:pascal_class_re}, we compare the performance of API with the state-of-the-arts on PASCAL-${5}^{i}$ in terms of the Class-IoU metric.
-API outperforms other methods by good margins under both the 1-shot and 5-shot settings (57.4\%, 60.7\%).
-The performance improvement of API under the 1-shot setting, which is more challenging than the 5-shot setting due to the much larger intra-class variation.
+In Table~\ref{tab:pascal}, we compare the performance of API with typical methods on PASCAL-${5}^{i}$ in terms of the Class-IoU metric and Binary-IoU.
+API outperforms those prototype-based methods by good margins under both the 1-shot and 5-shot settings (57.4\%, 60.7\%).
+The 1-shot setting is more challenging than the 5-shot setting due to the much larger intra-class variation.
 The Monte Carlo estimation in our probabilistic model serves as an ensemble of the prediction results.
+Specifically, API outperforms PMM which computes segmentation masks with multiple prototypes.
 This accounts for the robustness of our API in the 1-shot case.
-We also evaluate the model in terms of Binary-IoU in Table~\ref{tab:pascal_binary_re}.
-Our model again yields state-of-the-art performance under both the 1-shot and 5-shot settings of $70.3\%$ and $72.1\%$.
+We also evaluate the model in terms of Binary-IoU.
+Our model again yields comparable performance under both the 1-shot and 5-shot settings of $70.3\%$ and $72.1\%$.